Buy Currency

 By car

 The most convenient and flexible way to get around Iceland is by car and it’s best to hire one if you want to explore the island with ease.
-Rental prices can be fairly expensive, coming in at around 4 000 kr per day for a two wheel drive vehicle, and 12 000 per day for a four-wheel drive vehicle.
+Rental prices can be fairly expensive, and change between two-wheel and four-wheel drive costs.
 Driving in Iceland is on the right hand side of the road and petrol stations are generally open 24 hours a day.
 The roads in Iceland are high quality, but it’s worth being prepared for the sometimes wild terrain and weather conditions, as well as familiarising yourself with Icelandic road signs.

 By bus

 For long journeys, head to the BSI bus station in Reykjavik.
 Be advised though that these buses only travel once or twice a day, and that an internal flight is often cheaper.
-Around Reykjavik, the Strætó bs bus costs around 350 kr for a single fare, 700 kr for a day pass and 1 700 kr for a three day pass.
+Around Reykjavik, the Strætó bs bus costs fluctuate, but are around 630 kr for a single fare, 2500 kr for a day pass and 5600 kr for a three day pass.

 By taxi

-Taxi prices start at around 660 kr, and are around 260 kr for every km.
+Taxi prices start at around 730kr, and are around 303kr for every km.